-We’re finally getting to the point where we want t start storing some of our extra clothes in the garage.
+We’re finally getting to the point where we want to start storing some of our extra winter clothes in the garage.

 Not only does this free up some valuable closet space in the bedrooms, but it means that we’re using space more efficiently.

-As I’ve been going through this process, I’ve picked up some tips and tricks to share with you along the way.
+As I’ve gone through this process, I’ve picked up some tips and tricks to share with you.

-- Prepare your clothes and your garage.
-Make sure the clothing is washed and you’ve got a designated space to store everything.
+- Prepare your extra clothes and your garage.
+Make sure the clothing is washed, and you’ve got a designated storage space for everything.

 - Donate what you’re not going to keep.
 Don’t skimp here.
-The goal is to Marie Kondo your home and only keep what you actually wear.
+The goal is to only store clothes that you actually wear.

-- Pack and label your clothing so you can easily find it later.
+- Pack your clothing in plastic bins and label it so you can easily find it later.

-That’s a good overview, but there are some important tips that I’ll share below.
-If you want to get a head-start, check out my article on how to declutter your garage and then come back here when you’re ready to get packing!
+If you want to get a head-start, check out my article on how to declutter a garage, and then come back here when you’re ready to get packing!

-Before you store away your winter clothes for the summer season, take the time to a little prep work to keep them at their best.
+Before storing your clothes in your garage, take the time to do a little prep work to keep them at their best.

 Start by washing your clothes thoroughly with a detergent.
 Even if they’re not dirty, moths and other pests have an exquisite sense of smell.
 Sweat and food stains can easily attract unwanted visitors that can nestle and feed on your garments.